zbb272/node-process-dc-web-career-021819/README.md

 You might have guessed that using `process.stdout.write` is the exact same thing as `console.log`.
 In other words, `stdout` is the output of the Node program.
 But what about the input?
 How can you create a code generator which asks you some questions (what template engine to use?) to generate the boilerplate code?
 Or another command line tool?

 We can use `stdin` which is an input to Node programs.
-Using it involve setting up event listeners `readable`.
+Using it involves setting up event listeners `readable`.
 (The code for the `stdin` example is in the `stdin.js` file.)

 ```js
 process.stdin.setEncoding('utf8')